 For manufacturers, the native integration of Odoo’s suite of apps means that if something goes wrong, like a machine malfunction or missing raw materials, this can be flagged on an order as ‘blocked’, triggering a quality alert, maintenance request or record scrap units as needed.
 Immediately the right team is notified.
 Errors are tracked and production is more efficient through better communication between all teams involved in the global manufacturing process.

-Below is a simple example of an automated workflow engaging different Odoo applications that seamlessly integrate:
+Below is a simple example of an Odoo worrkflow management with automated sharing of information across seamlessly integrated business applications:

 A manufacturer may sell a product (in the sales app), this creates a delivery (in the inventory app) so it is shipped out to the client.
 Simultaneously, a manufacturing order is created and this happens automatically to lodge the ‘make to order’ product to begin manufacturing.
 Once the item is manufactured, it gets allocated to the inventory app for delivery.

-More complex workflows across multiple departments can be developed in order to meet unique requirements.
+Odoo workflow management supporst complex workflows across multiple departments and can be developed in order to meet unique requirements.
 Including component tracking, up and downstream reporting and automatic journal entries in stock valuation journals.

 3. Easily Maintain Overall Equipment Effectiveness (OEE)